Actuarial-Notes/Actuarial-Ontology/Project Guide.md

 - **Project Management**: Open Source Guide

-## Best Practices
+## 5. Best Practices
-The following is an excerpt of a robust list of practical tips offered by [Michael K. Bergman's Reference Guide to Ontology Best Practices](https://www.mkbergman.com/911/a-reference-guide-to-ontology-best-practices/)
+The following is a tiny excerpt of a extensive list of practical tips offered by [Michael K. Bergman's Reference Guide to Ontology Best Practices](https://www.mkbergman.com/911/a-reference-guide-to-ontology-best-practices/)

 1. Balance breadth and depth of scope (roughly equal)
 2. Reuse structure and vocabularies as much as possible (internally and externally).